Gojirasaurus: Classification

 Parrish and Carpenter (1986) drew similarities between UCM 47221 and "Halticosaurus liliensterni", a large German theropod now known as Liliensternus.
 Both were assigned to the family "Procompsognathidae", though the authors acknowledged that family names in use at the time were provisional and likely to be obsolete in the future.
 Conversely, Hunt (1994) and Hunt et al. (1998) argued that the specimen is a herrerasaurid, alongside various other fossils from the Late Triassic of North America.
 The formal naming and description of Gojirasaurus by Carpenter (1997) firmly classified it within Coelophysoidea.
 Many traits were comparable to Coelophysis, Dilophosaurus, and particularly Liliensternus.

 Various phylogenetic analyses in the 2000s supported coelophysoid affinities for Gojirasaurus, close to or among the smaller Coelophysidae rather than with Dilophosaurus.
 Many studies noted that its remains are too fragmentary for further elaboration.
 Starting with Yates (2005), the monophyly of Coelophysoidea has been brought into question, with Dilophosaurus resolving as more closely related to averostrans (non-coelophysoid theropods).
-In some analyses, Gojirasaurus maintains its position among the coelophysids, but other studies instead bring it over to the lineage leading to Dilophosaurus and averostrans.
+In some analyses, Gojirasaurus maintains its position among the coelophysids, but other studies instead bring it over to Averostriformes, the grade of theropods including Dilophosaurus that leads to Averostra.